-Hi, I’m Jean Fair with the law office of Fair and Fair, PLLC in the great state of Texas.
+Hi, I’m Jean Fair with the Fair Law Group.
 And, today, I’ll be talking about one of the major perils of using online forms for your legal documents: the legal property description.

 If you’ve done any amount of research on the Texas ladybird deed or other means of transferring real property, you’ve probably seen those advertisements for services offering blank deed forms that you fill out and complete yourself.
 When it comes to those online forms, any attorney, myself included, will tell you no; stay away, don’t do it, and that’s not just because we’d reather have you pay us to do it for you, though we won’t complain about that.
 It’s because it’s too easy to mess up the legal property description of the property you’re trying to transfer.